 So you want to pour the kind of latte art that makes coffee lovers stop and stare?
 The kind that’s as much art as it is a latte?
 What kind of makes people hesitant to even drink their latte because it means destroying the masterpiece atop it?
 The Brewista Smart Pour is the milk pitcher for you.

 The Smart Pour pitchers feature a sharper spout inspired by competition pitchers.
-Indeed, many competitive baristas favour this pitcher.
+Indeed, many competitive baristas favor this pitcher.
 It’s ideal for pouring detailed designs like rosettas and swans – and anything else you can dream up.
 There are also precise laser-etched measurement lines inside, so you never waste milk.

 The precision with which it is manufactured makes this stainless steel pitcher particularly valuable to aspiring competitive latte artists.
 The spout-to-handle alignment and the overall roundness are accurate to within 0.5 mm, and the handle is even slightly thicker at the top for more control.
 These details might not matter to a novice, but if you plan to get serious about latte art, this is the right tool for the job.

 Handleless milk frothing pitchers aren’t as popular among home users because they typically take more practice to master.
 It’s just not as intuitive to pour without a handle.
 However, talk to any barista who has embraced the handleless jug, and they’ll tell you there’s no going back.
 The ability to hold the milk jug any way, without the restriction of a handle, provides much more flexibility when creating latte art.

 If you want to give handle-free milk pouring a shot, this design from Rattleware is a great starting point.
 The stainless steel pitcher body features a drip-resistant tapered spout explicitly designed for a consistent milk stream.